jaredLunde/react-hook/README.md

 | [**useToggle()**](packages/toggle#readme)                              | A React hook for toggling between two values with a callback.                                                                                                                                                                                                                                                                                                                                                                                                   |
 | [**useWindowScroll()**](packages/window-scroll#readme)                 | A React hook for updating components when the scroll position of the window on the y-axis changes.                                                                                                                                                                                                                                                                                                                                                              |
 | [**useWindowSize()**](packages/window-size#readme)                     | React hooks for updating components when the size of the `window` changes.                                                                                                                                                                                                                                                                                                                                                                                      |

-## Note on IE11

-> If you need support for legacy browsers you will have to do what you _should_ be doing already anyway and compile your dependencies to your desired target.
-This library does not ship transformations for browsers the maintainer doesn't care about performing maintenance for.

 ## Contributing

 [👋 Click here to see **how to contribute**](./CONTRIBUTING.md)